sidkshatriya/rr.soft/README.md

 This repository will occationally merge in all applicable commits in upstream `rr`.

+> [!important]
-Ordinarily, only code contributions related to Software Counters functionality are accepted in this repository.
+> Ordinarily, only code contributions related to Software Counters functionality are accepted in this repository.

 ## License